Seagate/cortx-multisite/doc/fdmi.rst

         they are not beint sent nor logged to BE log as FOL records.
 Fix for this issue: `cortx-motr/pull/588
         <https://github.com/Seagate/cortx-motr/pull/588>`_.
+      - 0d
     * - TBD
       - It MUST be possible to get CAS kv pairs even after FDMI plugin restart.
       - It's needed to handle Scheduler restarts.
       - N
       - Hare MUST notify Motr about Scheduler restart.
 RPC connections need to be re-established after Scheduler restart.
+      - Hare work has to be done by Hare team.
+Motr RPC work is in FDMI and in
+        RPC: a week to several weeks.
     * - TBD
       - It MUST be possible to get CAS kv pair even if CAS was not running at the time DIX PUT execution was initiated.